userstyles-world/userstyles.world/docs/privacy-policy.md

 We use personal information stored via our Site for a variety of business purposes described below.
 We process your personal information for these purposes in reliance on our legitimate services interests ("Service Purposes"), in order to enter into or perform a contract with you ("Contractual"), with your consent ("Consent"), and/or for compliance with our legal obligations ("Legal Reasons").
 We indicate the specific processing grounds we rely on next to each purpose listed below.
 We use the information we store or receive:

-    • To facilitate account creation and login process [with your Consent]: If you choose to link your account with us to a third party account *(such as your Github, GitLab, or Codeberg account), we use the information you allowed us to collect from those third parties to facilitate account creation and login process.
-See the section below headed "Social Logins" for further information.
+- To facilitate account creation and login process [with your Consent]: If you choose to link your account with us to a third party account *(such as your Github, GitLab, or Codeberg account), we use the information you allowed us to collect from those third parties to facilitate account creation and login process.
+See the section below headed "Social Logins" for further information;

-    • To send administrative information to you [for Service Purposes, Legal Reasons and/or possibly Contractual]: We may use your personal information to send you product, service and new feature information and/or information about changes to our terms, conditions, and policies.
+- To send administrative information to you [for Service Purposes, Legal Reasons and/or possibly Contractual]: We may use your personal information to send you product, service and new feature information and/or information about changes to our terms, conditions, and policies;

-    • Request feedback [for our Service Purposes and/or with your Consent]: We may use your information to request feedback and/or to contact you about your use of our Site.
+- Request feedback [for our Service Purposes and/or with your Consent]: We may use your information to request feedback and/or to contact you about your use of our Site.

-    • To protect our Site [for Service Purposes and/or Legal Reasons]: We may use your information as part of our efforts to keep our Site safe and secure (for example, for fraud monitoring and prevention).
+- To protect our Site [for Service Purposes and/or Legal Reasons]: We may use your information as part of our efforts to keep our Site safe and secure (for example, for fraud monitoring and prevention);

-    • To enforce our terms, conditions and policies [for Service Purposes, Legal Reasons and/or possibly Contractual].
+- To enforce our terms, conditions and policies [for Service Purposes, Legal Reasons and/or possibly Contractual];

-    • To respond to legal requests and prevent harm [for Legal Reasons]: If we receive a subpoena or other legal request, we may need to inspect the data we hold to determine how to respond.
+- To respond to legal requests and prevent harm [for Legal Reasons]: If we receive a subpoena or other legal request, we may need to inspect the data we hold to determine how to respond.

 ## WILL YOUR INFORMATION BE SHARED WITH ANYONE?